Lincoln Alexander: Post-secondary schooling and legal career

-After articling for Sam Gottfried, the only job offer he received was from Helen and Edward Okuloski, a brother and sister who had started their own practice in Hamilton when they were unable to find jobs with existing firms.
+After articling for Sam Gottfried, the only job offer he received was from Helen and Ted Okuloski, a brother and sister who had started their own practice in Hamilton when they were unable to find jobs with existing firms.
 Here he practiced real estate and commercial law and established a political base in the German and Polish communities in Hamilton.
 Two years later Alexander partnered with Dave Duncan, forming the firm Duncan & Alexander, which he claimed was the first inter-racial law partnership in Canada.
 Alexander bought his own home on Proctor Blvd in the east end of Hamilton in 1958 and was able to move his family out of his in-laws' house.
 He lived there for nearly four decades.

 In 1960, he and his wife visited twenty-three countries in Africa as volunteers with Operation Crossroads Africa, a trip he said that made him realize: "In Africa, I was a black man and I was somebody."
 Alexander wrote in his memoir:

 The experience was an eye-opener for me not only as a lawyer but also as a human being because I began to realize what black people could do.
 I saw that, unlike the Hollywood version, these Africans were men and women of significant talents.
 I became conscious of my blackness.
 I had come from a white world.
 Now we were in Africa, and I realized we are people of skill and creativity.
 I was a black man and I was a somebody.
 I started standing tall.

 In 1962, Alexander's partnership with Duncan was dissolved.
 He joined former McMaster classmate Jack Millar in the firm Millar, Alexander, Tokiwa and Isaacs, which eventually became known as "the United Nations law firm".
 In his memoir, Alexander recalls: "A Caucasian, a black, Japanese and a Native Canadian.
 We were white, black, yellow and red, we used to laugh."
 He has appointed Queen's Counsel in 1965.